 The vast ruin of the former Pigeon House power station is the one of the most striking industrial architecture complexes in the city and is now one of the largest protected structures in Ireland.
-Built in three main phases (1902-03, 1911-1913 and 1933-40; decommissioned in the 1970s), the power station was constructed of red brick and steel, and later of reinforced concrete.
+Built in three main phases (1902/3, 1911-1913 and 1933-40; decommissioned in the 1970s), the power station was constructed of red brick and steel, and later of reinforced concrete.
 These layers of exposed fabric show how the building was constantly modified to keep up with increasing electricity demand.
-Today, only one of the 12 chimneys remain and the ruins of the power station resemble the atmospheric drawings of classical ruins by the 18th century Italian artist Giovanni Battista Piranesi.
-As the city continues to expand eastwards along the Poolbeg Peninsula, it is envisioned that the building will be regenerated by Dublin City Council to enable future users and visitors to understand and enjoy this fascinating historic place while offering opportunities for culture and employment.
+Today, only one of the 12 chimneys remain and the ruins of the power station resemble the atmospheric drawings of classical ruins by the 18th Century Italian artist Giovanni Battista Piranesi.
+As the city continues to expand eastwards along the Poolbeg Peninsula, it is envisioned that the building will be regenerated to enable future users and visitors to understand and enjoy this fascinating historic place while offering opportunities for culture and employment.